Age Divisions:

 DECAdance Competition Levels:

 We are happy to answer questions to help you decide which level is best suited for your dancer(s).
-The following guidelines will help you get started:
+The guidelines below will help you get started!

 Routines with mastery of an advanced skill, excessive speed, intricate patterns and rhythms will be considered advanced.